Sandy + Chef

-Sandy + Chef is a Brazilian streaming television cooking show hosted by Sandy Leah based on the American television show Selena + Chef.
+Sandy + Chef is a Brazilian television cooking show hosted by Sandy Leah based on the American television show Selena + Chef.
 The show premiered on HBO Max on November 11, 2021.
 The first season consists of 6 episodes.

 Premise

 Sandy stars in an unscripted cooking series filmed in her home during quarantine.
 Each episode features Sandy tackling a new cuisine and guest stars a different professional chef, where they cover tips and tricks and how to deal with disasters in the kitchen.
 For each episode, the show donates R$25,000 to the charity of the Chef's choice, often food related.

 Cast

 Sandy Leah stars as the host of the series.
 Confirmed guests for the first season include: